Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 - Transform "Global and Local".
 - About tab with information about the engine and links to the used libraries.
 - UI docking.
-- Time control.
 - Gizmo implemented, with toolbar.
 - Mouse Picking
 - Time control implemented, with serialization of scene reload when stopping time.
+- Camera as component with frustum and frustum culling

 INNOVATION:
 - File import through windows explorer
-- Depth buffer draw
+- Camera can display viewports and the depth buffer

 Libraries used: